AdwikaVishal/Air_Hockey_Game/README.md

 Made by <a href="https://github.com/shxntanu">Shantanu</a> and <a href="https://github.com/RidhimaSinare">Ridhima</a> as a mini project.

-# Clone Repository
+# Running the game

-Install Git on your device.
+Install Git on your device and in the terminal, using pip, enter `$ pip install pygame` to install the **PyGame** library required to run the game.

 On the terminal run `$ git clone https://github.com/shxntanu/air-hockey-pygame.git`